programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 If you used this lesson's data, based on these three visualizations you can tell that a broadly similar set of topics is discussed on left-leaning and right-leaning video comment threads on  YouTube videos focused on police brutality and questions about police funding.
 However, you have also seen an example of how to interpret these visualizations to learn more about what words describe the scale created by the Wordfish model, and also if all of your videos contributed equally to each pole of that scale (or not).

 These visualizations, and more granular analyses of the Wordfish model, will enable complex interpretations of textual meaning.
 That Wordfish can be useful for understanding the strange type of discourse that appears in YouTube comments is a fascinating revelation of its own.

+To download the code for this lesson for easy re-use, see the attached [R script](/ph-submissions/assets/text-mining-youtube-comments/youtube.R).

 # Endnotes